Shraddha Kapoor: Career

-Career struggles and breakthrough (2010–2016)
+Early work and breakthrough (2010–2015)

 Kapoor made her acting debut in the 2010 thriller Teen Patti, alongside Amitabh Bachchan, Ben Kingsley and R. Madhavan.
 She played the role of a college girl.
 The film received generally negative reviews, though her performance was better received.
-Preeti Arora, writing for Rediff.com stated that: "though a bit raw, she has a lot of potential."
+Preeti Arora, writing for Rediff.com said, "though a bit raw, she has a lot of potential."
 Nikhat Kazmi reviewed: "Shraddha Kapoor makes an interesting debut as the edgy youngster who sheds her specs for sleaze, with alacrity."
 The film failed to do well at the box office; however Kapoor's performance earned her a nomination for the Filmfare Award for Best Female Debut.
+Kapoor admitted that after her debut film’s failure, she faced a "dull phase" in her career as production houses were hesitant to collaborate with her, leaving her without work.

 After her debut, she signed a three-film deal with Yash Raj Films and featured in their 2011 teen comedy Luv Ka The End, with Taaha Shah.
 Kapoor portrayed the lead role of a teenage student who plots against her boyfriend after he cheats on her.
 The film underperformed at the box office and received mixed reviews from critics.
 However, Kapoor's performance received positive critical reviews.
 Taran Adarsh wrote: "Shraddha is a revelation, catching you unaware with a confident performance.
 She's electrifying in the sequence when she breaks down after getting to know the true intentions of her lover."
 For her performance, Kapoor received the Stardust Searchlight Award for Best Actress.
 Kapoor was subsequently offered the lead female role in Aurangzeb (2013) as a part of her deal with Yash Raj Films.
 However, she signed on to Vishesh Films' Aashiqui 2 (2013) instead, thereby cancelling the three-film contract with Yash Raj Films.